 What degrees can I get at WSU Tri-Cities?

-Bachelor’s degrees: Business Administration, Computer Sciences, Digital Technology & Culture, Elementary Education, Electrical Engineering, English, Environmental Science, History, Humanities, Integrated Plant Sciences (Viticulture & Enology), Mechanical Engineering, Nursing (including R.N. to B.S.), Psychology, Science, and Social Sciences.
+Bachelor’s degrees: Business Administration, Civil and Environmental Engineering, Computer Science, Digital Technology & Culture, Elementary Education, Electrical Engineering, English, Environmental Science, History, Humanities, Integrated Plant Sciences (Viticulture & Enology), Mechanical Engineering, Nursing (including R.N. to B.S.), Psychology, Science, and Social Sciences.

-Master’s degrees: Biology, Business Administration, Chemistry, Computer Science, Education* (Counseling, Educational Leadership, specialties in Literacy, English Language Learners, Curriculum & Instruction), Electrical Engineering, Environmental Science, Mechanical Engineering.
+Master’s degrees: Business Administration, Chemistry, Computer Science, Education* (Counseling, Educational Leadership, specialties in Literacy, English Language Learners, Curriculum & Instruction), Electrical Engineering, Environmental Science & Natural Resource Sciences, Mechanical Engineering, Nursing.

 Doctoral degrees are officially offered through the Pullman campus, however, Tri-Cities faculty participate in the graduate programs by offering classes and supervising grad students.
 The Ph.D. programs generally available through WSU Tri-Cities are Computer Science, Educational Leadership, Teacher Leadership, Electrical Engineering, Environmental & Natural Resource Sciences, and Mechanical Engineering.